 Even the simple task of deciding on an amount to transfer into savings gets you thinking about your finances and forces you to budget.

 It might sound simple, but what’s out of sight is out of mind!

-If you don’t have a separate savings account, you should consider opening one.
+We recommend opening a savings account at a different financial institution from your checking account.
 Choose an institution offering a high APY (annual percentage yield) and note the minimum deposit required to open an account.
 The whole process takes about 15 minutes, but it’s well worth the investment of time.